EightFold24/pwa-training/02-JavaScript/02-first-steps/08-comparison/README.md

 > ### Not a real dictionary, but Unicode order
 > The comparison algorithm given above is roughly equivalent to the one used in dictionaries or phone books, but it's not exactly the same.
 >
 > For instance, case matters.
 A capital letter `"A"` is not equal to the lowercase `"a"`.
 Which one is greater?
 The lowercase `"a"`.
 Why?
 Because the lowercase character has a greater index in the internal encoding table JavaScript uses (Unicode).
-We'll get back to specific details and consequences of this in the chapter <info:string>.

 ## Comparison of different types